 “There are so many cannabinoid receptors in reproductive organs and sexual tissue.
-CBD increases blood flow to tissues, which increases sensitivity and promotes the body’s own natural lubrications,” says Capano.
+CBD increases blood flow to tissues, which increases sensitivity and promotes the body’s own natural lubrication,” says Capano.

 For individuals like Allison Wallis, CBD helps foster relaxation for sex.
 Wallis has Ehlers-Danlos syndrome, a condition that causes joint subluxations and severe muscle spasms.
-She explains that she’s experienced the benefits of CBD firsthand when she tried a lubricant infused with cannabidiol.
+She explains that she experienced the benefits of CBD firsthand when she tried a lubricant infused with CBD.

 “It relaxes my muscles and allows for much more enjoyable sex,” she says, adding that the lube induces a “feeling of warmth and relaxation.”